About Northwestern Engineering

 We provide students with the resources needed to prepare personally and professionally for the person they want to be, and we offer a unique assessment tool that helps students understand how their teamwork and leadership abilities can be improved.

 The world is becoming increasingly globalized, and universities are an important part of that trend.
 More graduates work in other countries and other cultures, more students study abroad, and more faculty seek out the best research collaborators across the globe.
 The benefits of these global relationships include exposure to different environments or cultures and access to specialized equipment, facilities, and data.

 Northwestern Engineering strongly encourages opportunities for engagement in global education and research.
-Through Global McCormick, for example, we enable students and faculty to study, work, and participate in research overseas, gaining valuable experience and sharing knowledge across geographic boundaries.
+Through Global Initiatives, for example, we enable students and faculty to study, work, and participate in research overseas, gaining valuable experience and sharing knowledge across geographic boundaries.

 Collaboration and Balance

 Northwestern’s historic emphasis on interdisciplinary collaboration provides a unique advantage: